 1. Clearly defined goals - to get the most from a mentoring program, your organization needs to be clear on what they want to accomplish.
 These should reflect your company’s values and mission.
 They need to be specific.
 For example, if your goal is to reduce employee turnover, define what that will look like.
 That is, do you want to see a 10 percent reduction in employees quitting their jobs?
 Or do you want new employees to stay at your company for at least two years?
 The more specific you are about your goals, the easier it will be to measure them and determine success.

 2. Commitment - mentoring programs revolve around relationships and so it is key that participants are committed to the mentoring process.
 If one of the people involved in the program is not dedicated to giving their best to make the mentoring program work well, it can dampen the spirits of others who are committed to the process.
 While this includes company leadership and the mentor program manager, it is particularly important that the mentor and mentee be dedicated to the program.
 If a mentor or mentee decides that their involvement in the mentorship is not as important as other commitments they have, it can lead them to skip meetings.
 This will have a negative impact on the success of your workplace mentoring program.
+One of the most important qualities of a good mentee is commitment to the program.

 3. Communication - effective and positive methods of discussion are skills that every employee should have, especially if they are going to be involved in a mentorship program.
 A mentor needs to be able to offer constructive criticism without being offensive.
 One the other side, a mentee needs to be able to communicate confidently, especially with those in seniority over them.
 Some organizations go as far as to offer communication training courses to those preparing to participate in a mentorship program.